 One of the great things about the United℠ TravelBank Card is that it doesn’t have an annual fee, but it’s far from the only other no annual fee card out there.
 The most interesting thing the United℠ TravelBank Card brings to the table is the fact it’s a no foreign transaction fee card that earns 1.5% – 2% back on purchases, and offers $1,500 worth of trip insurance every time you pay for a trip with your card.

-That’s pretty close to the popular Bank of America® Travel Rewards credit card - 25,000 Bonus Points Offer — earn 1.5 points per $1 spent on all purchases.
+That’s pretty close to the popular Bank of America® Travel Rewards Visa® credit card — earn unlimited 1.5 points per $1 spent on all purchases.

 The United℠ TravelBank Card’s advantage comes in the form of up to $1,500 worth of trip insurance with every trip you buy with the card that can cover the pre-paid, nonrefundable part of your fare if you can’t make a trip due to severe illness or injury.

 Delta has the Blue Delta SkyMiles® Credit Card from American Express with a $0 annual fee.
 This card earns real Delta SkyMiles, instead of a separate travel rewards currency, which is a plus.
 Earn 2 miles per dollar at US restaurants.
+Earn 2 Miles per dollar spent on purchases made directly with Delta.
+Earn 1 mile on every eligible dollar spent on other purchases.
 But it has foreign transaction fees: 2.7% of each transaction after conversion to US dollars.

 Some other key cards to take a look at are the Chase Freedom®, Discover it® Miles, and The Amex EveryDay® Credit Card from American Express.
 Each of these cards has its own positives and negatives and may be a better or worse fit for you depending on your credit card needs and spending patterns.

 The Discover it® Miles, like the United℠ TravelBank Card, is effectively a cash back card.
-It earns unlimited 1.5x Miles per dollar on all purchases, every day and those miles can be used to redeem for flights on any airline, not just United.
+It earns Unlimited 1.5x Miles for every dollar spent on all purchases - with no annual fee and those miles can be used to redeem for flights on any airline, not just United.
 These miles can also be redeemed for other travel purchases like hotels and rental cars, or even for cash.

 The Chase Freedom® also acts like a cash back card unless you have a premium Chase credit card like the Chase Sapphire Preferred® Card or the Chase Sapphire Reserve®, in which case you can combine the points with your Chase Sapphire Reserve®.
 With the Chase Freedom®, you Earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
 Enjoy new 5% categories every 3 months.
 Unlimited 1% cash back on all other purchases.